foxfriends/mahjong/README.md

 # Mahjong

->   Work in progress: This game is not yet playable.
+>   Work in progress: This game is probably functional, but has not been thoroughly tested.
+Play at your own risk.

 Play Mahjong in your browser with your friends.